TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 75 - 9/9 (Sunday)
 Today's day of code is all about learning how to render UI with external data in React.

+### Day 76 - 9/10 (Monday)
+Chugging along with Project 6.
+This is a tough one but I'm learning a lot.